Tracy and I did a burning ritual this morning to release things that were holding us back in our lives.

 - A lighter or match.

-- Optional: Clear quartz crystal, white sage or cedar smudge stick.
+- Optional: Clear quartz crystal, sage and/or cedar smoke cleansing bundle.

 Step 1: Write Down What You Want To Release